identitymonk/draft-lombardo-oauth-client-extension-claims/draft-lombardo-oauth-client-extension-claims.md

 The following authorization server metadata parameters {{RFC8414}} are introduced to signal the server's capability

 `support_client_extentison_claims`:
-: Boolean parameter indicating whether the authorization server will return the extension claimns described in this RFC.
+: Boolean parameter indicating to clients and resource servers whether the authorization server will return the extension claimns described in this document.

-Note that the non presence of `support_client_extentison_claims` is sufficient for the client to determine that the server is not capable and therefore will not return the extension claimns described in this RFC.
+Note: that the non presence of `support_client_extentison_claims` is sufficient for the client to determine that the server is not capable and therefore will not return the extension claimns described in this RFC.

 # Requesting a JWT Access Token with Client Extensions {#request-jwt-client-ext}

+This specification does not change how clients interacts with authorization servers.

-An authorization server MUST issue a JWT access token with client extensions claims described in this RFC in response to any authorization grant defined by [RFC6749] and subsequent extensions meant to result in an access token and as along as the server support this capability.
+An authorization server supporting this specification MUST issue a JWT access token with client extensions claims described in this RFC in response to any authorization grant defined by [RFC6749] and subsequent extensions meant to result in an access token and as along as the authorization server support this capability.

 # Validating JWT Access Tokens with Client Extensions {#validate-jwt-client-ext}